Pre-Veterinary Internships for Aspiring Vets

 The Purdue University School of Veterinary Medicine in Indiana offers a Veterinary Scholars Summer Research Program for undergraduate and graduate students.

 This program is designed to expose future vets to nonpractice careers such as biomedical or clinical research.
 During their time at Purdue, students complete their own research study under the direction of a Purdue faculty member.

 Undergraduate students are compensated with a stipend of $3,000 for the summer program, while graduate students are compensated at the rate of $5,000.

 Seneca Park Zoo's Pre-Vet Internship

-The Seneca Park Zoo in New York offers a Pre-Veterinary Summer Fellowship to students that have completed at least two years of a pre-veterinary degree, gained at least 100 hours of practical experience in a veterinary setting, and maintained a 3.0 GPA.
+The Seneca Park Zoo in New York offers its Pre-Veterinary Summer Fellowship to students who have completed at least two years of a pre-veterinary degree, gained at least 100 hours of practical experience in a veterinary setting, and maintained a 3.0 GPA.

-The intern will assist with veterinary treatments, necropsies, surgeries, clinical rounds, behavioral observations, and chemical immobilizations.
-Interns also complete a research project.
+Interns assist with veterinary treatments, necropsies, surgeries, clinical rounds, behavioral observations, and chemical immobilizations.
+Interns also complete research projects.
 The internships are five weeks in length and are available from May to August.

-Fellowships are fully funded with a stipend though housing is not provided.
+Fellowships are fully funded with a stipend, but housing is not provided.

 PIADC's Research Participation Program

 The Plum Island Animal Disease Center (PIADC) in Orient, New York offers a Research Participation Program for undergraduate or graduate students studying veterinary medicine, pathology, or other biological sciences.